-Peer on Peer Abuse
+Child on Child Abuse

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+All staff should understand that even if there are no reports in their schools or colleges it does not mean it is not happening, it may be the case that it is just not being reported.
+All staff must take the attitude of 'it could happen here'.

-- 33. Staff should be aware of the importance of: - making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up. - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up" or "just having a laugh" and the different forms or peer on peer abuse can take: - Sexual violence and harassment (a link for further advice can be accessed at the end of the policy). - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or other forms of physical harm. - Sexting (also known as youth produced sexual imagery). - > Initiation/hazing type violence and rituals. - challenging behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting up skirts.
+33. Staff should be aware of the importance of:

+- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up. - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up" or "just having a laugh" and the different forms of child on child abuse can take: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence): - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery).
+Taking and sharing nude photographs of under 18s is a criminal offence; - Coercing others into sharing images of themselves or performing acts they're not comfortable with online. - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - challenging behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting up skirts.
 Dismissing or tolerating such behaviours risks normalising them; and - understanding that all of the above can be driven by wider societal factors beyond the school, such as everyday sexist stereotypes and everyday sexist language.
 This is why a whole school approach (especially preventative education) is important and forms part of the PSHE programme. - NB: Children with Special Educational Needs and Disabilities (SEND) are three times more likely to be abused than their peers.
 Additional barriers can sometimes exist when recognising abuse in SEND children.
-These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - the potential for children with SEND being disproportionately impacted by behaviours such as bullying and harassment, without outwardly showing any signs; and - communication barriers and difficulties overcoming these barriers.
+These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration;

+- the potential for children with SEND being disproportionately impacted by behaviours such as bullying and harassment, without outwardly showing any signs; and - communication barriers and difficulties overcoming these barriers.